Fence-AS/sekoia-forwarder/README.md

 > These data are recommendations based on standards and observed averages on Sekoia.io, so they may change depending on usecases.
 > _More information: [https://docs.sekoia.io/integration/ingestion_methods/syslog/sekoiaio_forwarder/#prerequisites](https://docs.sekoia.io/integration/ingestion_methods/syslog/sekoiaio_forwarder/#prerequisites)_

+> [!IMPORTANT]
+> **Avoid disk encryption** unless you can automate the boot process.
+By default, encryption requires manual input on every reboot, which prevents unattended restarts.

 ---

 ## Installation